compose-regexp/compose-regexp.js/README.md

 ## Limitations and missing pieces

 - `compose-regexp` will not be able to mix `i`-flagged and non-`i`-flagged without native support for the scenario.
 Case-insensitive matching involves case folding both the pattern and the source string, and `compose-regexp` can't access the latter.

+- The logic to detect empty patterns only works for rudimentary ones (enough to deal with what we produce AFAICT).
+TODO: improve this

 ## License MIT